 The Everything DiSC® Productive Conflict Profile will help you to better understand yourself, your natural tendencies, motivators and stressors, and how you engage with others in a differing style during a conflict.
 The baseline for the DiSC® Productive Conflict profile is understanding your DiSC® style.
 Next, our Everything DiSC® productive conflict will help you learn how to react, manage your emotions and deal with conflict personally.

-In addition to learning about your DiSC® style during a conflict, the Everything DiSC® productive conflict report will help you gain insight into the ways that each of the disc styles deals with conflict.
-All DiSC® styles have productive and destructive tendencies when in conflict.
-Let's take a look at how conflict appears in some of the DiSC® styles:
+In addition to learning about your DiSC® personality type during a conflict, the Everything DiSC® productive conflict report will help you gain insight into the ways that each of the personality styles deals with conflict.
+All DiSC personality type will have productive and destructive tendencies when in conflict.
+Let's take a look at how conflict appears in some of the DiSC personality styles:

 - An individual with a D style will want to have victory, get results, and achieve personal accomplishment.
 They may also be impatient, insensitive, blunt, and be overcome by a need to win.
 On the productive side, this individual doesn't sugar coat their message, they are straightforward and direct, and they are open to debate.

 - An individual with an I style is passionate but can be outspoken and impulsive, and they may fear rejection, disapproval, and not having their voice heard.
 They tend to avoid conflict, glossing over conflict situations, rather than facing it head-on.
 One of the pressures of conflict gets too intense they make personal attacks.
 On the productive side, an individual with an I style communicates with empathy and encourages open dialogue.

 - An individual with an S style may be prone to passive resistance and compromise and may have fears of facing aggression and letting issues simmer beneath the surface.
 On the productive side, an individual with an S style works towards a comprise, is flexible, listens to others and will communicate tactfully.